 On April 13, 2018 the Kentucky Legislature passed revisions to KRS 403.270.
-This law focuses on providing both parents equal footing in Kentucky child custody and timesharing determinations.
+This amended law decree focuses on providing both parents equal footing in Kentucky child custody and timesharing determinations.
 Kentucky is the first state to have a child custody law with a presumption of permanent joint custody and equal parenting time.

 What does the law mean?